 1. Express Entry is a Path to Citizenship

-Although at first glance it may seem like Express Entry is a path to permanent residency, this program is actually an application management system dedicated to expediting the process of finding and welcoming skilled workers and other people who look to contribute to the Canadian economy.
+Although at first glance it may seem like Express Entry is a path to permanent residency, this program is actually an application management system dedicated to expediting the process of finding and welcoming skilled foreign workers and other foreign nationals who look to contribute to the Canadian economy.

 After an applicant fills out an Express Entry profile that includes education, experience, skills, language and other pertinent details, they are ranked according to how well they match up against overall requirements and the scores of others who wish to enter Canada.